-- You have numbness or pricking of your arms or legs.
+- You have numbness or tingling in your arms or legs.

 - You have trouble breathing.

-- You are too tired or weak to move or to stand up.
+- You are too tired or weak to stand up.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.